Worship

 We honor the Word of God.

-We have homilies that break open the experience of the early Christian communities who produced our scripture and challenge us to reflect on our own journey.
-We believe the Word needs to be heard and by all so we provide a separate, developmentally appropriate Liturgy of the Word for Children (pre-K to middle school) after the Opening Prayer at the Sunday 9:30 Mass.
+We have homilies that break open the experience of the early Christian communities who produced our scriptures, and challenge us to reflect on our own journey.
+The Word needs to be heard and by all, so we provide a separate, developmentally appropriate Liturgy of the Word for Children (pre-K to middle school) after the Opening Prayer at the Sunday 10:00 AM Mass.
 Children return after the homily.

 We honor the Sacramental nature of our tradition.